gogleva/SecretSanta/README.md

 Secretome prediction often involves multiple steps.
 Typically, it starts with prediction of short signal peptides at the N-terminal end of a protein.
 Next, it is crucial to ensure the absence of motifs and domains preventing the protein from being secreted despite the presence of the signal peptide.
 These sequences include transmembrane domains, short ER lumen retention signals,and mitochondria/plastid targeting signals.

-A number of excellent command line tools and web-interfaces exist to perform predictions of individual motifs and domains ([signalp](http://www.cbs.dtu.dk/services/SignalP/), [targetp](http://www.cbs.dtu.dk/services/TargetP/), [TMHMM](http://www.cbs.dtu.dk/services/TMHMM/), [WolfPsort](https://github.com/fmaguire/WoLFPSort)), however the interface allowing to combine the outputs in a single flexible workflow is lacking.
+A number of excellent command line tools and web-interfaces exist to perform predictions of individual motifs and domains ([signalp](http://www.cbs.dtu.dk/services/SignalP/), [targetp](http://www.cbs.dtu.dk/services/TargetP/), [TMHMM](http://www.cbs.dtu.dk/services/TMHMM/), [WolfPsort](https://github.com/fmaguire/WoLFPSort)), [TOPCONS](http://topcons.net/) however the interface allowing to combine the outputs in a single flexible workflow is lacking.

 **SecretSanta** package attempts to bridge this gap.
-It provides wrapper functions around existing command line tools for prediction of signal peptides and protein subcellular localisation.
-The wrappers are designed to work together by producing standardized output.
-This allows to pipe results between individual predictors easily to create flexible custom pipelines and also to compare predictions between similar methods.
+It provides wrapper and parser functions around existing command line tools for prediction of signal peptides and protein subcellular localisation.
+The functions are designed to work together by producing standardized output.
+This allows the user to pipe results between individual predictors easily to create flexible custom pipelines and also to compare predictions between similar methods.

-To speed-up processing of large input fasta files initial steps of the pipeline are automatically run as an embarrassingly parallel process when the number of input sequences exceeds a certain limit.
+To speed-up processing of large input fasta files initial steps of the pipeline are automatically run as a massive parallel process when the number of input sequences exceeds a certain limit.

 Taken together **SecretSanta** provides a platform to build automated multi-step secretome prediction pipelines that can be applied to large protein sets to facilitate comparison of secretomes across multiple species or under various conditions.

+Below is a summary of main functionality:

+- `manage_paths()`: run tests with the external dependencies to ensure correct installation;
+- `signalp()`: predict signal peptides with SignalP 2.0, SignalP 3.0 or SignalP 4.1;
+- `tmhmm()`: predict transmembrane domains with TMHMM 2.0
+- `topcons()`: parse predictions of transmemrane domains performed by TOPCONS2;
+- `targetp()`: predict subcellular localisation with TargetP 1.1;
+- `wolfpsort()`: predict subcellular localisation with WoLF PSORT;
+- `check_khdel()`: check C-terminal ER-retention signals;
+- `m_slicer()`: generate proteins with alternative translation start sites;
+- `ask_uniprot()`: fetch known subcellular location data from UniprotKB based on uniprot ids.

 ## 2. External dependencies

 SecretSanta relies on a set of existing command line tools to predict secreted proteins.
 Please install them and configure according to the listed instructions.
-Due to limitations imposed by the external dependencies, some of SecretSanta wrapper functions won't work in Windows, however are fully functional on Linux.
+Due to limitations imposed by the external dependencies, some of SecretSanta wrapper functions won't work in Windows or Mac, however are fully functional on Linux.

-### 2.1 Automatic installation of external dependencies
+#### 2.1 Automatic installation of external dependencies

 Download the external dependencies: